m4ttsch/omscs-notes-notes/computer-networks/router-design-and-algorithms-part-1.md

 ![](https://assets.omscs.io/notes/0114.png)

-To understand why, let’s look at the bottlenecks that routers face in more detail:
+To understand why, let's look at the bottlenecks that routers face in more detail:

 ![](https://assets.omscs.io/notes/0115.png)

-**Longest prefix matching.** As we have seen in previous topics, routers need to look up a packet’s destination address to forward it.
+**Longest prefix matching.** As we have seen in previous topics, routers need to look up a packet's destination address to forward it.
 The increasing number of the Internet hosts and networks, has made it impossible for routers to have explicit entries for all possible destinations.
 Instead routers group destinations into prefixes.
 But then, routers run into the problem of more complex algorithms for efficient longest prefix matching.

 **Service differentiation.** Routers are also able to offer service differentiation which means different quality of service (or security guarantees) to different packets.
 In turn, this requires the routers to classify packets based on more complex criteria that go beyond destination and they can include source or applications/services that the packet is associated with.